natebragg/ratl/README.md

 Builtin functions include addition with `+`, less-than with `<`, fetching the `head` and `tail` of a list, and prepending to a list with `cons`.

-Literal values include the natural numbers starting at zero, and lists.
-Lists can be over the naturals, or over lists of naturals, etc.  Naturals are depicted in the usual way.
+Literal values include the natural numbers starting at zero, booleans, and lists.
+Lists can be over naturals or booleans, or over lists, lists of lists, etc.  Naturals are depicted in the usual way.
 Lists are comma-delimited, in square brackets.
+Booleans are represented by the symbols `#t` for true and `#f` for false.

 Identifiers are made of lower-case letters and underscores.